Ryangwaite/AWS-SAA-C02-Course/README.md

 The data is encrypted and sent back to the original entity.
 The private key can decrypt the data.

-This is secure because stolen public keys can only encrypt data.
+This is secure because public keys can only encrypt data.
 Private keys must be handled securely.

 #### 1.4.5.6.
 Signing